omercha/ignis-bot/README.md

 If you encounter any other bugs, feel free to reach out!

-## 🌱 Contributions & Help
+## 🌱 Contributions

-Contributions of all kinds are welcome!
-Fork the repo or submit a pull request to help improve Ignis.

-Have an idea for a new feature, want to report a bug, or just want to say hi?
+Want to report a bug, suggest an improvement or say hello?
 Reach out to me on **Discord: `omer_c`**.